Annular Solar Eclipse, June 21, 2020

 Distance learning for home-bound students during the COVID-19 epidemic

-With schools closed and teachers without pay, MMAO Ambassadors are using their time and their own resources to build a distance learning program designed specifically for home-bound students who do not own a computer and have only a smart phone at their disposal, with limited internet access.
-This program is well underway, with more than 400 students engaged on a regular basis.
+With schools closed, MMAO Ambassadors have built a distance learning program designed specifically for home-bound students who do not own a computer and have only a smart phone at their disposal, with limited internet access.
+This program has reached more than 700 students to date.
+Learn more …

 Born of Astronomers Without Borders and Telescopes to Tanzania, the Mt.
 Meru Astronomical Observatory (MMAO) is operated by the Organization for Science, Education, and Observatory (OSEO).
 It is located at the foot of 4,500 meter (15,000 foot) Mt.
 Meru, adjacent to the renowned Arusha National Park, Tanzania.